 If you have arterial thoracic outlet syndrome, your surgeon may need to replace the damaged artery.
 This is done with a section of an artery from another part of your body, known as a graft.
 Or an artificial graft may be used.
 This procedure may be done at the same time as a procedure to have the first rib removed.

 If you're diagnosed with thoracic outlet syndrome, a physical therapist may instruct you to do exercises at home.
 The exercises can strengthen and support the muscles surrounding your thoracic outlet.

 In general, to avoid unnecessary stress on your shoulders and muscles surrounding the thoracic outlet:

 Symptoms associated with thoracic outlet syndrome can be caused by a number of other conditions.
 This can make it hard to diagnose.
 Many people experience thoracic outlet syndrome symptoms for years before they are diagnosed with the condition.
 Discuss your concerns with your healthcare professional if your symptoms persist and a diagnosis hasn't been made.

 You're likely to start by seeing your healthcare professional.
 Or you may be referred to a doctor trained in blood vessel conditions or in blood vessel surgery, known as a vascular surgeon.

 Here's some information to help you prepare for your appointment.

 Preparing a list of questions helps you make the most of your time.
 For thoracic outlet syndrome, some basic questions to ask include:

 Don't hesitate to ask any other questions you have.

 While you're waiting for your appointment, try taking a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin IB, others).
-Your discomfort may also be improved if you maintain good posture and avoid using repetitive movements and lifting heavy objects.
+Your discomfort also may be improved if you maintain good posture and avoid using repetitive movements and lifting heavy objects.